-They are pretty swanky though even the basic Suite is 820 sqft with living area, Kingsize Bed with Pop-up TV, Dual Bathrooms, Floor to Ceiling windows, wet bar, ice maker, and upgraded sound system.
+They are pretty swanky though even the basic Suite is 820 sqft with a living area, Kingsize Bed with Pop-up TV, Dual Bathrooms, Floor to Ceiling windows, a wet bar, an ice maker, and an upgraded sound system.

 The big downside is the view.
 Sure these are all high floors so the views are excellent, however, there is no choice of direction so it’s luck of the draw whether you are getting a phenomenal Strip View, or looking out over the city and mountains. at $250+ a night you can feel pretty hard done by not getting a Strip View!

 There are a selection of one and two-bedroom suites that offer more of the same.
 These have been recently renovated and are seriously impressive.
 The space is just huge, with living and dining areas, twin bathrooms, plush bedrooms, and elevated views.
 The 2 Bedroom starts to really make sense for larger groups if you can share the space and split the price.

 - Price – $200-$350 per night (one Bedroom)